Lake Bled, Slovenia – A Walk Around Paradise

 The human presence intensifies as we hear screams of young voices frolicking in the waters around Camp Bled.
 A hugely popular place in the peak holiday season, it provides campers with the most awesome views and puts on many activities to keep the masses happy.

-Stunning views of island and castle.
+Stunning views of Bled Island and Bled Castle.

 A chance to also stop at Penzion Zaka for a cool beverage.
 A film crew beside us is no doubt filming a travel series proclaiming Slovenia as the next hidden gem!